shanurwan/Exploring-Bank-Transaction/README.md

-# Understanding Your Customers Through SQL
+# Bank Customers Segmentation Analysis

-Introduction
+## Overview

-This project
+This project conduct customer segmentation based on various demographic, behavioral, and financial attributes to identify high-value segments.
+This segmentation will inform targeted marketing, product development, and risk management strategies.